 This is how it looks like in the end:

-I recommend to chill it in the fridge for at least 4-5 hours or overnight before serving.
+- I recommend chilling it in the fridge for at least 4-5 hours or overnight before serving.
+Give it time to chill in the fridge.
 Don't place it in the freezer to speed up the chilling process.

-If the chocolate splits, it gets grainy, and you have an oily film on the surface.
-This can happen if the chocolate was getting too fast too hot in the pan.
-So make sure that you remove the pan from the heat first, continue whisking for about 1 minute, and then whisk in the chocolate.
+If the chocolate splits and you have an oily film on the surface, then the chocolate was getting too fast too hot in the pan.
+Make sure that you remove the egg mixture from the heat first, continue whisking for about 1-2 minutes, and then whisk in the chocolate.

+How to save it?
 If this happened to you, the first thing you should do is to grab your electric mixer and mix until it comes together.
 In most cases, this will work fine and saves your ganache.
 It will be smooth and silky again.
-You can also mix in 1 tbsp of corn syrup or honey to smooth it.
+You can also mix in 1 tablespoon (15ml) of corn syrup or honey to smooth it.

-If this didn’t help at all, heat up 1-2 tbsp of heavy cream and stir it into the ganache little by little.
-Stop adding heavy cream as soon as it comes together that it doesn’t get too liquid.
+If this didn’t help at all, heat up 1-2 tablespoon (15-30ml) of heavy cream and mix it into the ganache little by little.
+Stop adding heavy cream as soon as it comes together.
 Normally, this should help.

 What is if your ganache is still broken?
-Well then you have to face the truth that the chocolate was way too hot, and you better do it again.
+Well then you have to face the truth that the chocolate was way too hot, and you better start all over again.

-Chocolate Mousse will firm up in the fridge to a scoopable texture.
+The mousse will firm up in the fridge to a scoopable texture.
 That is normal.
 The longer it stands at room temperature, the softer it gets again though.
-But if the Chocolate Mousse is hard and somewhat fudge-like rather than airy, then it can be that the chocolate or the whipped cream is the reason.
+But if it is hard and somewhat fudge-like rather than airy, then it can be that the chocolate or the whipped cream is the reason.

+How to avoid this?
 Please don't use chocolate chips or low-quality chocolate for this recipe.
 The ratio of cocoa and fat in chocolate chips is different than in high-quality chocolate bars.
 Also, don't use whipping cream with a higher fat content than 35%.
-More than that makes the Chocolate Mousse heavy and too fat.
+Higher than that makes it heavy and too fat.

-I found a great resource on how to troubleshoot Chocolate Mousse.
-It explains what the possible reasons are if your Chocolate Mousse turns out grainy, thick, or runny and possible solutions for those problems.
+I found a great troubleshooting resource on Callebaut.com.
+It explains what the possible reasons are if it turns out grainy, thick, or runny and possible solutions for those problems.

 Spoon it into individual glasses and serve it with fresh berries, pistachios, cookies, whipped cream, fudge sauce, chocolate shaves, you name it.
 If you don't have enough or suitable glasses, you could also store it in an airtight container until serving or spoon it onto dessert plates.

 I don't recommend freezing it because it changes its texture during the freezing and thawing process.
-Also, it can be that ice crystals develop within the air pockets in the chocolate mousse and when thawing they melt and make the mousse watery.
+Also, it can be that ice crystals develop within the air pockets and when thawing they melt and make the mousse watery.

 - 4 large egg yolks

-Add melted chocolate and whisk consistently.
+- Add melted chocolate and whisk consistently.
 Transfer to a bowl and let cool completely.
-(If your chocolate ganache breaks, then read the blog post above to know how to fix the ganache easily.)
+Stir occasionally.

-Stir 1/4 of the whipped cream into the cooled chocolate cream with a whisk.
+- Whisk ¼ of the whipped cream into the cooled chocolate.
 Then gently fold in the remaining whipped cream with a wooden spoon.